 closet.
 More like that other-lonely doom—the body

 encapsulated, its inventory ever unknown.
 Dantean vestibule.

 began to lavish I grew ears all over,

 swiveling from one tepid libretto to the next

 promised until, I repent (forgive me father), the card went bust.

-Born in Philadelphia in 1968, Gregory Pardlo's first book, Totem, received the American Poetry Review/ Honickman Prize in 2007.
-His poems have appeared or are forthcoming in American Poetry Review, Boston Review, Callaloo, Gulf Coast, Harvard Review, The Nation, Ploughshares, Tin House, and Best American Poetry 2010, as well as several anthologies including Angles of Ascent, the Norton Anthology of Contemporary African American Poetry.
+Gregory Pardlo was born in Philadelphia in 1968.
+His first book, Totem, received the American Poetry Review/ Honickman Prize in 2007.
+His poems have appeared or are forthcoming in American Poetry Review, Boston Review, Callaloo, Gulf Coast, Harvard Review, The Nation, Ploughshares, Tin House, and Best American Poetry 2010, as well as several anthologies, including Angles of Ascent, the Norton Anthology of Contemporary African American Poetry.